davidkenneyart/atlas/docs/05-Interaction-Patterns.md

 Interaction Patterns describe behaviour, not interface.

-Interaction Patterns describe how builders interact with Atlas.
+They define how Atlas behaves.

 They are not implementation details.

-They are repeatable behaviours that define how Atlas feels to use.
+They are repeatable behaviours that should remain consistent regardless of platform or visual design.

 Every interaction should be: